 You Will Need:

 A handful of fresh celery, finely chopped

-First, prepare eggplants.
+First, prepare your eggplants.
 Using a sharp knife and a spoon (or a melon baller), hollow out each eggplant leaving about ½ inch eggplant flesh along the interior walls.
 Generously sprinkle with some salt and place in a sieve set over a bowl.
 Let it sit for 20-25 minutes to drain excess moisture and bitterness.
 When done, thoroughly rinse under cold running water and pat dry with a kitchen towel.
 Set aside.

-Now, it’s time to start your Breeo fire pit.
-Start the fire using as you usually do, using small and dry branches followed by hardwood logs – one at the time.
+Now, it’s time to start your Breeo smokeless fire pit.
+Start the fire as you usually do, using small and dry branches followed by hardwood logs – one at the time.
 Let the fire burn for a while (about 15 minutes) and then add some more hardwood logs to create a strong, open fire.

 Meanwhile, prepare the vegetables.
 Finely chop onions and place in a bowl.
 Lightly sprinkle with some salt and let it sit for a while to remove the bitterness.
 After about 5-10 minutes, transfer to a fine mesh sieve and rinse well.
 Drain and set aside.
 Chop tomatoes making sure to reserve the liquid.
 Transfer to a bowl and set aside.

 Now, place the meat in a medium bowl and sprinkle with salt, dried celery, dried rosemary, onion powder, smoked paprika, and red pepper flakes.
 If the meat is too dry, you may add a few drops of oil or a tablespoon of water, but that's optional.
 Mix all well and set aside.